-Re-bin trailers manufactured by Trinity are covered by a 3 year manufacture warranty.
-Warranty is limited to new structural components along with new operational components.
-Components that are re-used to produce a re-bin are not
+Re-bin trailers manufactured by Trinity are covered by a 3-year manufacture warranty.
+Warranty is limited to new structural components, not operational components.
+Components that are re-used to produce a re-bin are also not covered under this warranty.
+Examples of these items are axles, brakes, slack adjusters, air tanks, wire harness, lights, floor and sideliners, chain assembly, etc.